 The School of Social Work seeks to enroll students who are intellectually and emotionally capable of completing graduate education and practicing in the profession of social work.
 Our requirements are designed to help both the School and the candidate determine whether he or she has the essential intellectual and personal attributes necessary for admission.
 Assessment of this potential is made on the basis of academic training and performance, social work and related work experience, personal qualifications, references, and indications of the applicant’s commitment to the profession.

-Prior to enrollment, candidates must have (or expect to have) a bachelor’s degree from an accredited college or university and a minimum GPA of 3.0.
-GRE or MAT scores are required if your cumulative undergraduate GPA is below 3.0 in the U.S. 4-point scale.
+Prior to enrollment, candidates must have (or expect to have) a bachelor’s degree from an accredited college or university and a minimum overall cumulative GPA of 3.0.
+GRE or MAT scores are required if your overall cumulative undergraduate GPA is below 3.0 in the U.S. 4-point scale.
 Applicants should have a broad liberal arts background, including study in the social, behavioral, and biological sciences.
 Coursework relating to diverse cultures, social conditions, and social problems is also helpful.
 We believe that a strong liberal arts perspective promotes understanding of our mission—and, in particular, of the person-in-the-environment context—and the School’s faculty looks for indications of this perspective when reviewing applications.

 Please see the sections below for specific requirements for the master’s program to which you are applying.